hel-evodevo/morphoviewer/README.md

 Curvature: 1 byte char (`c`) followed by 8 bytes representing one floating point number.

 Orientation: 1 byte char (`o`) followed by 8 bytes representing one floating point number.

-TODO: write about the way morphoviewer.js interprets the vertices and normals.